-Citation: Bailo, F. (In preparation).
+Citation: Bailo, F. (2020).
 Online Communities and Crowds in the Rise of the Five Star Movement.
 London: Palgrave Macmillan

 As the Internet, almost everywhere, turns into the primary medium for political engagement, it also becomes the symbol of what is wrong with politics.
 Internet users experience unprecedented, instantaneous and personalised access to information and communication and, by comparison, they feel a much stronger level of irrelevance in the existing political system.
 If new information and communication technologies placed them at the centre, old political technologies keep them at the periphery of decision making, which they see as out of (their) control.